Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Methodology

-\textit {\textbf{RQ3:} Can we improve the performance of the few shot learning models by using a contrastive learning model as the baseline for training?}
+Using MAML and the base learners as mentioned, we study the three scenarios for this RQ.

+\subsubsection{RQ3: Performance of The Few-Shot Learning Models Combined with Contrastive Learning}

-Contrastive learning has recently been developed to represent code and has been shown to have the state of the art performance for code-related tasks, including code clone detection \cite{wang2021syncobert, jain2020contrastive}, as for example, in the ContraCode study, the model learns the functionality of the code fragments, which is important in detecting code clones.
-So, here, we investigate whether using a contrastive learning code representation approach can increase the performance of the models in the few shot setting when integrated in the few shot learning algorithm.
+Contrastive learning is used in \cite{jain-etal-2021-contrastive} and the model learns the functionality of the code fragments, which is important in detecting code clones.
+So, here, we investigate whether using a contrastive learning code representation approach can increase the performance of the models in the few-shot setting when integrated with the few-shot learning algorithm.